Skip to main content

 What is a revocable living trust?

-A revocable living trust is a legal document that gives someone the authority to make decisions about someone else’s money or property that’s held in a trust.
+A revocable living trust is an arrangement set up through a legal document.
+The document gives someone the power to make decisions about another person’s money or property that’s held in the trust.

 There are three roles under a revocable living trust: